axelvaldez/radical-companies/_posts/2024/2024-12-16-supreme-god-religions.markdown

 ---

 <div style='display:none; '>
- Supreme-God religions is the worst thing that happen to human culture.
+ Supreme-God religions is the worst thing that happen to people.
 </div>

 <h1></h1>